5 critical documentation best practices for docs-as-code

 Implementing Docs-as-Code with Hyperlint

 To help you seamlessly implement these best practices, I encourage you to explore Hyperlint, the AI-powered documentation tool I created.
-Hyperlint is designed to streamline the docs-as-code workflow, providing features like automated reviews, style guide integration, and SDK/OpenAPI monitoring to keep your documentation consistently high-quality and up-to-date.
+Hyperlint streamlines the docs-as-code workflow, providing features like automated reviews, style guide integration, and SDK/OpenAPI monitoring to keep your documentation consistently high-quality and up-to-date.

 By embracing the docs-as-code approach and leveraging the capabilities of Hyperlint, you can free your team from the burden of manual documentation maintenance, allowing you to focus on creating impactful, user-centric content that truly benefits your audience.